micropython/micropython/docs/reference/mpyfiles.rst

 * Version of the .mpy file: the version of the file must match the version supported by the system loading it.

+* Sub-version of the .mpy file: if the .mpy file contains native machine code then the sub-version of the file must match the version support by the system loading it.
+Otherwise, if there is no native machine code in the .mpy file, then the sub-version is ignored when loading.

 * Small integer bits: the .mpy file will require a minimum number of bits in a small integer and the system loading it must support at least this many bits.